-We’re all getting tired of winter, so when the sun came out for a few short hours, everyone at my house headed outdoors to soak it up.
+We’re all getting tired of cold, cold winter, so when the sun came out for a few short hours, everyone at my house headed outdoors to soak it up.
 I followed them with a hot bowl of bagna cauda, a tray of bite-sized vegetables and a loaf of crusty French bread for dipping.

 Bagna cauda is a simple Italian mixture of olive oil and butter infused with garlic and anchovies.
 The proportions are basically up to the cook.
 What’s your pleasure?
 Some prefer more oil while others go heavy on the melted butter.
 A hint of garlic or enough to keep the vampires away—after all we’re all in this together, so garlic breath is not an issue.
 Then there are the anchovies, those controversial little critters you either love or hate.
 Do you want a subtle sophisticated flavor or a fish-infused jolt?
 Personally, I prefer a mixture of 2/3 cup of good olive oil with ¼ cup of butter, lots of garlic and no more than four anchovy fillets.
 Some cooks delight in eight to 10 fillets, in which case I must pass on the sauce and fill up on the veggies, bread, and a crisp glass of white wine to drown my disappointment.

 As we all sat around the old garden table laughing and sharing the feast, the winds picked up and things got cold really fast.
 I was reminded of the early vineyard workers of Piedmont, Italy, who depended on this pungent dish to warm them up in the fields on cold winter days.
 Like the peasants that originated it, the vineyard workers consumed their bagna cauda in large rustic pots set over an open flame.
 Today, I served it in a terra cotta pot set over a candle to keep it warm.
 No matter your heat source, never boil the sauce or you risk spoiling it quickly.